-Note that Control Group channels function completely differently from Group (GRP) channels: Group channels mix together the audio from any channels routed to them, whereas Control Group channels simply move the channel faders of any channels assigned to them, irrespective of any audio routing.
+Note that Control Group channels function completely differently from Group (GRP) channels: Group channels mix together the audio from any channels routed to them, whereas Control Groups simply allow adjustment of the levels of the channels to which are assigned to them, irrespective of any audio routing.

-A session can have up to 32 Control Groups, as defined in the Session Structure display.
-Control Groups can be named using the standard naming tools.
+A session can have up to 8 Control Groups.
+Control Groups can be named using the standard naming tools described in the Getting Started Section.
 The safe button, located at the bottom of the on-screen channel strip, can be used to protect the assignments and settings of the Control Group from being changed if a new Snapshot is fired.